mohakhan03uk/Spring/2_Wiring_Beans.md

 }
 ```

+**Key point:**
-**Key point:** Even though `engine()` is called explicitly, Spring intercepts the call and provides the singleton instance from the context.
+- Even though `engine()` is called explicitly, Spring intercepts the call and provides the singleton instance from the context.
+- If the engine bean already exists in the context, then instead of calling the engine() method, Spring will directly take the instance from its context.
+If the engine bean does not yet exist in the context, Spring calls the engine() method and returns the bean.
 ---

 ### 2. Method Parameters in `@Bean`